qcitizen/qc-apply/README.md

 ## Preamble

 ```
-  > re: Notice from HQ                                      [2021-10-25]
+  > re: Notice from HQ                                      [2021-12-16]

-  We are now accepting applications for several new technical positions:
+  We are now accepting applications for a couple new tech positions:

-    Development Lead, Mobile
+    Mobile Dev, Lead (Dart+Flutter, REST API, ResearchKit)
       Location: Remote (PST or EST preferred)
-        Skills: Flutter+Dart or Native; written-communication

-    Modern-day Sysadmin (i.e. devops without the 24/7 on-call)
+        Skills: Mobile-first mentality, with experience designing APIs
+           Ask: Tell us about a recent success you've acheived
+                as part of a small team.

+    Backend Engineer (Python, Docker Compose, AWS)
       Location: Remote (PST or EST preferred)
-        Skills: AWS+Docker+*nix+Python; dev-process, monitoring, logging

-  Telling us about your experience as a senior, lead or project owner on
-  a team is a bonus but not required (we tend to hire programmers, first
-  & foremost; we're all active programmers ourselves).
-Mastery is also a
-  valued asset which again is not a requirement but it is a way to stand
-  out.
+        Skills: Production-minded engineer that can carry a project.
+           Ask: Tell us about a complex problem you've solved with code,
+                systems thinking or elbow grease.

    We are an equal opportunity employer.
 If you're not sure whether your
    skills and experience would be a good fit, please email us anyway and